Abduljebar49/apollo-server-graphql-challenge/README.md

 ## Getting Started

-This project contains authentication example using apollo-server graphql using Mongodb and Mongoose which is ORM for MongoDb schema
+This project contains GraphQL API using Apollo Server to which perform registration, login, password change, and two-factor authorization operations. using Apollo-server, MongoDB and Mongoose ORM libraries mainly using Typescript

 ### Prerequisites

 To run this project you need to have node installed in your system